Big Island’s Best Whale Watching Tours: Your Ultimate Guide

 The Hawaiian islands are also home to both seasonal and native whale species.
 From humpbacks who travel to Kona’s tropical waters from Winter to Spring to the pilot whales who prefer Hawaii’s deeper waters, year-round.
+Guests will find so much magic on a Big Island Whale Discovery Adventure— experience breaches above water to tail and fin slaps!
+There is no limit to the wonders you will encounter!

-On a whale watching tour, you can expect fun in the sun; relaxing on the boat as pods of whales pass by, some may stop to investigate your boat.
+On a whale watching adventure, you can expect fun in the sun; relaxing on the boat as pods of whales pass by, some may stop to investigate your boat.
 You will also get to learn so much about these sea creatures.
 Many Kona captains and crew members, who guide whale watching tours, are rife with knowledge about these marine populations.
 They can answer any questions on their journey to Hawaii and even the details on how they communicate and interact with each other.

 Why Big Island Whale Watching is the Experience of a Lifetime